superbrothers/kubernetes-docs/kubectl_config_delete-user.md

 ### Synopsis

-Delete the specified user from the kubeconfig
+Delete the specified user from the kubeconfig.

 ```
 kubectl config delete-user NAME